 Exceeding the statutory asset to debt ratio could have severe negative consequences for a BDC, including the inability to pay dividends, breaching debt covenants and failure to qualify or maintain its qualification for federal tax treatment as a RIC.
-Although the Company does not currently expect that it will exceed this ratio, the markets it operates in and the general economy may be volatile and uncertain, including as a result of the COVID-19 pandemic.
+Although the Company does not currently expect that it will exceed this ratio, the markets it operates in and the general economy may be volatile and uncertain.
 Volatility in the capital markets could result in negative pressure on investment valuations, potentially negatively impacting the Company's stockholders' equity and the Company's asset to debt ratio.
-As of December 31, 2021, the Company's asset coverage ratio was approximately 195.8% and its asset coverage ratio per unit was approximately \$1,958.
+As of December 31, 2022, the Company's asset coverage ratio was approximately 174.1% and its asset coverage ratio per unit was approximately \$1,741.
 The Company targets a leverage range of between 1.15x to 1.35x.